AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ## Interactions, Retries and Timeouts

 The `interaction_id` is a unique identifier to track an Action's execution as it evolves over time.
 The ID persists throughout any sequence of an Action, including callback forms.
-If a response to the User is not required, simply return a 200 status code and the interaction is done.
+If a response to the user is not required, simply return a 200 status code and the interaction is done.
 We recommend including information about the result of the interaction, such as a success (displayed in the UI as a toast) or error (dismissable modal) message.

 Actions support message callbacks.
 Frame.io expects a response in under 10 seconds and attempts to retry up to 5 times while waiting for a response.
 Ideally the response is immediate and asynchronous operations occur after an Action is executed.